gesellix/titlelink/README.md

 TitleLink is used by dropping shortcut references into your content that you are writing.
 Suppose that you have written and published an article called "Growing African Violets".
 You are now writing a new article about plants you can grow indoors, and you want to reference and link to your African Violet article.
-You might use it this way: "If you don't have a lot of natural light you might try {ln:Growing African Violets}."
-Basically, you use the target article title and wrap it between two curly braces and the prefix "ln:", which is short for "link:".
+You might use it this way: `If you don't have a lot of natural light you might try {ln:Growing African Violets}.` Basically, you use the target article title and wrap it between two curly braces and the prefix `ln:`, which is short for `link:`.

 When the web page is displayed it will link to your article on violets.
 Suppose however that the text you want to display isn't the same as the title you want to link to.
-You can do it this way: "In low light I had good luck raising {ln:growing african violets 'violets} indoors."
-This will show the link as "violets" but point to the content with the title "growing african violets".
+You can do it this way: `In low light I had good luck raising {ln:growing african violets 'violets} indoors.` This will show the link as "violets" but point to the content with the title "growing african violets".
-Linking isn't case sensitive so you don't have to match case to make the link work.
+Linking isn't case-sensitive, so you don't have to match case to make the link work.

 Linking is not limited to the title.
 You can link to the title\_alias field as well.
-If you used the word "violets" by itself in the title\_alias then all you would have to do to link to it is {ln:violets}.
+If you used the word "violets" by itself in the title\_alias then all you would have to do to link to it is `{ln:violets}`.

 When using JoomFish you always have to keep in mind that the translated titles aren't found by TitleLink.
 That means you have to use the titles of the original articles even in the translated versions.